PAC-Bayesian Bounds on Constrained f-Entropic Risk Measures: RESULTS OF THE ADDITIONAL EXPERIMENTS

 \subsection{Results in a nutshell.}

-\textbf{On the role of $\alpha$.} On the one hand, across all bar plots (Figures~\ref{fig:appendix_risk_cvar_neural}, \ref{fig:appendix_risk_cvar_perceptron}, \ref{fig:appendix_risk_evar_neural}, \ref{fig:appendix_risk_evar_linear}), we observe that $\alpha$ strongly influences the tightness of all the bounds: higher values of $\alpha$ imply tighter bounds.
-As discussed in \Cref{sec:expe}, this is not only due to the factor $\frac{1}{\alpha}$ or $\frac{1}{\alpha^2}$ in the bounds, but also because a larger $\alpha$ makes the CVaR tighter.
-In consequence, the tightest bound values, that always correspond to the hightest $\alpha=0.9$, do not lead to the best performing models across the subgroups (in terms of F-score or in terms in class-wise error rates).
+\textbf{On the role of $\alpha$.} On the one hand, across all bar plots (Figures~\ref{fig:appendix-risk-cvar-neural}, \ref{fig:appendix-risk-cvar-perceptron}, \ref{fig:appendix-risk-evar-neural}, \ref{fig:appendix-risk-evar-linear}), we observe that $\alpha$ strongly influences the tightness of all the bounds: higher values of $\alpha$ imply tighter bounds.
+As discussed in \Cref{sec:expe}, this is not only due to the factor $\frac{1}{\alpha}$ or $\frac{1}{\alpha^2}$ in the bounds but also because a larger $\alpha$ makes the CVaR tighter.
+In consequence, the tightest bound values, which always correspond to the highest $\alpha=0.9$, do not lead to the best-performing models across the subgroups (in terms of F-score or in terms in class-wise error rates).

 On the other hand, $\alpha$ also plays an important role on the performance across the subgroups.
-Indeed, as we can see across all the bar plots, the best F-scores rarely coincide with the tightest bound values (68 times over 76), and Figures~\ref{fig:appendix_risk_cvar_neural}, \ref{fig:appendix_risk_cvar_perceptron}, \ref{fig:appendix_risk_evar_neural}, and \ref{fig:appendix_risk_evar_linear} show that the class-wise error rates evolve with $\alpha$, showing that adjusting $\alpha$ can help to balance the performances across the subgroups.
+Indeed, as we can see across all the bar plots, the best F-scores rarely coincide with the tightest bound values (68 times over 76), and Figures~\ref{fig:appendix-risk-cvar-neural}, \ref{fig:appendix-risk-cvar-perceptron}, \ref{fig:appendix-risk-evar-neural}, and \ref{fig:appendix-risk-evar-linear} show that the class-wise error rates evolve with $\alpha$, showing that adjusting $\alpha$ can help to balance the performances across the subgroups.

 \textbf{On the comparison with \citet{mhammedi2020pac} (one example per group setting).} As expected, when comparing \Cref{thm:mhammedi,thm:bound-for-one-example} (which rely on the same subgroups), our bound of \cref{thm:bound-for-one-example} is generally tighter (or very close) for all values of $\alpha$.
-Note that, we can observe that $\lambda=m$ leads always to bounds that are slightly higher than those of $\lambda=1$, but although this has a slight impact on the tightness of the bound, it does not change the overall behavior.
+Note that we can observe that $\lambda=m$ leads always to bounds that are slightly higher than those of $\lambda=1$, but although this has a slight impact on the tightness of the bound, it does not change the overall behavior.